-Tyxml is a library to build statically correct HTML and SVG documents.
+Tyxml is a library for building statically correct HTML and SVG documents.

 Using TyXML ¶

-To use TyXML in standalone manner, simply link the tyxml ocamlfind package and open Tyxml.
+To use TyXML in standalone manner, simply install the tyxml OPAM package, link the tyxml ocamlfind library and open Tyxml.

 Use with another library